tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/1/LessonPlan.md

 ### 3. Instructor Do: Class Introductions (40 mins)

-At this point, it's your turn to introduce yourself, as well as have the TAs and students introduce themselves one at a time.
-This is an important icebreaking activity; have fun with it!
+At this point, it's the students' turns to introduce themselves.
+This is an important icebreaking activity as these will be your students for the next `26` weeks, so have fun with it!

-* Open the [slideshow]().
-Use it as a guide for the rest of the lesson.
-Remember to stay on schedule, and, if necessary, ask your TAs to help keep track of time.

-* Have every student in class introduce themselves.
-Feel free to refer to the slides or come up with questions of your own.
-Try to keep things lighthearted as students share their backgrounds.
+Have every student in class introduce themselves and try to keep things lighthearted as students share their backgrounds.
+Some sample questions you could ask to break the ice are:

-* When all students have had a chance to introduce themselves, have the TAs introduce themselves as well.

-* Finally, introduce yourself and showcase a project or two to demonstrate your chops in the data field.
+* What is your name?

+* What did you study or where have you worked?

+* Where are you from?

+* What made you want to sign onto this course?

+* What are some of your hobbies, passions?

+Due to the time constraint you may not be able to ask every question for every student in the class.
+Therefore, pick a few that you like from the list above or think of your own relevant questions!

 ---